remotesynth/ls-articles/AWS for Front-end Devs/Getting Started with AWS for Front-end Developers.md

 # Getting Started with AWS for Frontend Developers

 The first time I tried to start working with AWS, I felt a bit overwhelmed.
-It felt like there were thousands of services and even just navigating between them, nevermind learning how to use them, seemed like a daunting task.
+It felt like there were thousands of services and even just navigating between them, never mind learning how to use them, seemed like a daunting task.
 I admit that I stepped away and it took me a few years to truly come back.

 The interesting this is that, during those years, I used AWS services, just not directly.
 There's a whole cottage industry, especially in full stack web development, of tools and services that manage deploying cloud services for you.
 These are usually built on AWS but the actual services and deployment is abstracted away from you – just add a function in this folder and _poof_ an AWS Lambda is magically deployed for you.